okfn/okfn.github.com/blog/_posts/2017-12-21-bootstrapping-data-standards-with-frictionless-data.md

 | `default-language` | - | Language of the data | string
 | `secondary-publisher` | - | The publisher this dataset is published on behalf of | string

 To create the new profile, we will add those fields that do not map directly to the [Data Package specification](https://frictionlessdata.io/specs/data-package/) to a standard Data Package descriptor and create a custom JSON Schema to validate it.
+Here is the [resulting Data Package descriptor](https://github.com/frictionlessdata/profiles/blob/master/assets/iatiregistry/datapackage.json).